hideyukiinada/od/README.md

 With these steps, you now have labelImg installed in your Applications folder.

-## Step 3.3.
+### Step 3.3.
 Mark a location in each image
 Marking a location or annotation for each object means:

 * Identify an object in each image
 * Assign a label to each object
 * Marking a bounding box for each object

-At the end of this step, for each image file, you want to have a corresponding XML file that containing the coordinates of objects in the image.
+At the end of this step, for each image file, you want to have a corresponding XML file that contains the coordinates of objects in the image.

 <img src='assets/images/labelimg_screenshot.png' width='800px'>